 Do What You Want.
 Each evening, you’ll get a detailed schedule for the following day and a briefing on each port.
 The port briefing is usually nothing more than a list of stores that have a financial relationship with the cruise company, but it does contain a map, which is very useful.
 Novice cruisers tend to over-program their trip trying to make the bellyflop competition and bingo and the sailaway cocktail hour and karaoke and the midnight buffet and the list goes on.
-One of our key first time cruise tips is to relax and do just what you want.
+One of our key first time cruise tips is to relax and do just what you want (this applies to solo cruisers too!).
 You’ll never be able to do everything on the boat, so don’t try.
 Do what you want when you want.
 It’s your vacation!

 Drinks.
 Cruise ships are essentially floating bars.
 There’s a tendency to get drinks each time the bartender or pool waiter comes by.
 Those drink costs add up…a lot.
 Many first time cruise travelers get caught off-guard by the bill they rack up.
 The cruise companies are wise to this and offer beverage packages.
 You pay a fixed price for sodas or beer or wine or mixed cocktails and you know your costs for the trip.
 We’ve often found that the alcohol packages aren’t a great value for the simple fact that you’re often not on the boat during the day because you’re in port.
 Think carefully about your drinking habits and whether this is a value to you.

 Alcohol from Port.
 If you want to buy alcohol on one of your port stops and take it on board, the cruise ship will likely confiscate it and hold it until the end of the trip.
 From experience, this is likely a disorganized system and you can bring the bottle back to your room about 50% of the time.
 Each cruise line handles this differently, so research carefully and then closely observe how strict that policy is actually enforced.